 - All members of staff at Alexandra Primary School recognise that children can abuse their peers.
 This can happen both in and out of school and online.
 We believe that no form of abuse can be tolerated.
 All victims will be taken seriously, offered reassurance and appropriate support, regardless of when and/or where the abuse has taken place and assured that they are not creating a problem.
-Staff must be mindful that their response could impact on another child coming forward in future. - All staff should understand the following aspects of child-on-child abuse and be clear about the school's approach: - that even if there are no reports in their schools it does not mean it is not happening, it may be the case that it is just not being reported.
-As such it is important if staff have any concerns regarding child-on-child abuse they should speak to their designated safeguarding lead (or deputy). - the importance of challenging inappropriate behaviour between peers, many of which are listed below, that are actually abusive in nature.
+Staff must be mindful that their response could impact on another child coming forward in future. - All staff should understand the following aspects of child-on-child abuse and be clear about the school's approach: - o that even if there are no reports in their schools it does not mean it is not happening, it may be the case that it is just not being reported.
+As such it is important if staff have any concerns regarding child-on-child abuse they should speak to their designated safeguarding lead (or deputy). - o the importance of challenging inappropriate behaviour between peers, many of which are listed below, that are actually abusive in nature.
 Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.

-- that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved. - that children may not find it easy to tell staff and a reminder that children can show signs in ways they hope adults will notice and react. - In line with KCSIE 2022 the school recognises that child-on-child abuse is likely to include, but may not be limited to:• - o bullying (including cyberbullying, prejudice-based and discriminatory bullying) - o sexual violence - o sexual harassment - o upskirting - consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery); - Paragraph 35 fully details the types and forms of child-on-child abuse can take that staff should be aware of can be found in Appendix 5 of this policy. - When responding to concerns relating to child on child sexual violence or harassment, school will follow the procedures set out in Appendix 5 of this policy.
-This follows the guidance outlined in KCSIE 2022 Part 5. - The school recognises consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery) as a safeguarding issue; all concerns must be reported to and dealt with by the DSL (or deputy).
-The school will follow its protocol which follows the following advice DfE Searching Screening and Confiscation Advice (updated July 2022) and UKCIS Education Group Sharing nudes and semi-nudes advice for education settings.
+- o that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved. - o that children may not find it easy to tell staff and a reminder that children can show signs in ways they hope adults will notice and react. - In line with KCSIE 2023 the school recognises that child-on-child abuse is likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying) - o sexual violence - o sexual harassment - o upskirting - o consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery); - Paragraph 35 fully details the types and forms of child-on-child abuse can take that staff should be aware of can be found in the school's Appendix 5 of this policy. - When responding to concerns relating to child on child sexual violence or harassment, school will follow the procedures set out in the school's Appendix 5 of this policy.
+This follows the guidance outlined in KCSIE 2023 Part 5. - The school recognises consensual and non-consensual sharing of nudes and semi nudes images and or videos (also known as sexting or youth produced sexual imagery) as a safeguarding issue; all concerns must be reported to and dealt with by the DSL (or deputy).
+The school will follow its protocol which follows the following advice DfE Searching Screening and Confiscation Advice (updated July 2022) and UKCIS Education Group Sharing nudes and semi-nudes advice for education settings... - Appendix five lists the requirements in more detail for the school's approach to child-on-child abuse.
+This covers the school response, pastoral support, working with parents/carers, and in cases of sexual assault, informing the police and/or Haringey Safeguarding Team.

-26. Children who are lesbian, gay, bi, or trans (LGBT)
+25. Children who are lesbian, gay, bi, or trans (LGBT)